greenkidneybean/greenkidneybean.github.io/_pages/about.md

   - /about.html
 ---

-I'm fascinated by microbes and the forces that drive their evolution.
-I work at the National Institutes of Health in partnership with Georgetown University and currently focused on an evolutionary arms race between humans and poxviruses, ask me about it some time!
+I'm fascinated by microbes and the forces that shape their evolution.
+I work at the National Institutes of Health in [Meru Sadhu's group](https://www.genome.gov/staff/Meru-J-Sadhu-PhD) and am currently focused on an evolutionary arms race between humans and poxviruses, ask me about it some time!

 Education
 ======